honeydipper/honeydipper/docs/workflow.md

 ### `snooze_alert`

-This workflow can be used in `on_success` hooks or as a standalone step.
+This workflow can be used in `on_success` hooks or as a stand-alone step.
 It snooze the alert that triggered the workflow.
  * `alert_system`: system used for sending the heartbeat, can be any system that implements a `snooze` function, by default `opsgenie`
  * `alert_Id`: the ID of the alert

 ## Running a Kubernetes Job

-We can use a predfined `run_kubernetes` workflow from `honeydipper-config-essentials` repo to run kubernetes jobs.
+We can use a predefined `run_kubernetes` workflow from `honeydipper-config-essentials` repo to run kubernetes jobs.
 A simple example is below

 ```yaml
 ---